BrightSoul/vscode-html-configurable-autocomplete/README.md

       "contentTransformer": "es6-module-nodes",
       // And inside of it, look for setter methods "contentRegexp": "instance public set ([a-z0-9_]+)",
+      // We're typing an attribute name here, so let's help the user by adding ="" right after.
+The cursor will stop in between double quotes
+      "completionItemSuffix": "=\"\t\"",
       // JavaScript properties are in camel case, so we transform them in kebab case since they will be used as element attributes
       "completionItemTransformer": "camelcase-to-kebabcase",
       // They should have this icon